Skip to content

 Our grievance process is as follows:

-Discipline Inspection Office:
+Discipline Inspection Commission Office:

 • Conversation or Letter Inquiry: It refers to a way of handling case clues by means of conversation and letter.
 The clues applicable to conversation or letter inquiry are mainly those that reflect general problems, which can only be given light punishment or criticism and education after being cleared, or those that reflect untrue problems and are clarified; those that reflect vague problems, mostly hearsay or subjective conjecture, and are difficult to verify.